ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 ```

 Hence the object created using constructor function has information about it's constructor.
-**Note**: We will discuss more about this while discussing constructor funciton
+**Note**: We will discuss more about this while discussing constructor function

 **Shadowing properties:**
 Only check the prototype if the property doesn't exist in the current object.